Diagnosis and repair: issue of content not displaying in the application

 - Ensure that the names of the

-Block_*nodes have not been altered and that none of the values in thelocal transformproperties have been modified.
+Block_*nodes have not been changed, and that no values in thelocal transformproperties have been modified.

 - Ensure that the names of the

-- Have you modified the positioning callback logic in
+- Have you modified the positioning callback handling logic of

-MegaTracker? - Does your code instantiate or display virtual content only after the successful positioning state event is triggered?
+MegaTracker? - Does your code instantiate or display virtual content only after the successful positioning status event is triggered?

-- Have you modified the positioning callback logic in
+- Have you modified the positioning callback handling logic of

 Headset rendering and transparency:

 - Is your virtual object being occluded by other objects?
-Check the rendering queue and Shader.
+Check the render queue and Shader.

-- If using a VST (video see-through) device, check if your rendering is correctly overlaid on the video stream.
+- If using a VST (video see-through) device, check if your rendering is correctly composited on top of the video stream.

 - If using an OST (optical see-through) device, check if the content is difficult to see due to excessive ambient light.